CatalinPredica/k8s-assistant/README.md

 - Backend interacts with the Kubernetes API and uses Gemini AI to interpret queries.
 - Each component runs in its own container.

-Key Points in this Workflow
+**Key Points in this Workflow**

 1. Backend never interprets intent, only executes kubectl_command and maintains step structure.
 2. AI only decides intent & next action — never manipulates YAML structure.
-	•	What command(s) to run.
+	- What command(s) to run.
-	•	When to populate final_output.
+	- When to populate final_output.
 3. Empty steps are created by backend for AI to fill if needed — ensures flexibility for multi-step reasoning.
 4. Single loop is enough for simple queries, multiple loops will be needed for complex issues (e.g., CrashLoopBackOff).
 5. Loops continue until final_output is populated — AI decides when reasoning is complete.

-The design is robust because:
+**Robust design:**

-	•	You never trust AI with YAML formatting → schema is always correct.
+- You never trust AI with YAML formatting → schema is always correct.
-	•	AI has full context of previous steps → can make intelligent multi-step decisions.
+- AI has full context of previous steps → can make intelligent multi-step decisions.
-	•	Backend can audit every command executed → important for security.
+- Backend can audit every command executed → important for security.
-	•	New types of queries or resources can be handled without hardcoding additional logic in backend.
+- New types of queries or resources can be handled without hardcoding additional logic in backend.

 ---

 ## Prerequisites